 7. Serve with gravy if desired.

 This article was posted on Wednesday, December 10th, 2014 at 5:32 pm and is filed under Countries & Cultures, England, Main Course, Nettle Cake, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply